trinayau/First-Express-API/README.md

 - We were asked whether there was functionality to show all cats, but we did not add this.
 We can consider adding this in the future
 - We need to write more tests for both the server and the webpage
 - Need to add error handling functionality to the API

+## Post-Exercise Work
+- Added button to display all cats
+- Added error handling- now browser alerts to error
+- Added button to clear all cats (not delete http request)